M1903 Springfield: Specifications

 The M1903A3 introduced a ramp-type rear aperture sight adjustable both for elevation and windage.
 It can be adjusted from 100 to 800 yd.
 This new sightline also lengthened the sight radius.

 A feature inherent to the M1903 and not found on the Mauser M98 is the cocking piece, a conspicuous knob at the rear of the bolt, allowing the rifle's striker to be released without dry firing, or to cock the rifle if necessary, for example to attempt a second strike on a round that failed to fire.
+This was implemented from the U.S. model of the Krag–Jørgensen rifle.

 Variants

 There were four main variants given official nomenclature, though there are a number of important sub-variants: